 We know this simply isn’t true!
 Food comes from farms and ranches across the globe!
 Read PB&J Hooray! to help students understand the connection & process between farm and plate.
 Or read Feeding Minds Press' first book, Right This Very Minute, to see where our food comes from!

-If you like this article, you might like the free Addressing Misconceptions resource!
+If you like this article, you might like the free Common Questions about Agriculture resource!